Free Kitchen Hacks eBook

 Looking for an easy-to-whip-up meal that’s super strong in flavor?
 This Mushroom Pesto Pasta is my favorite way to bring bold to the table with only a few simple ingredients.

-This recipe uses meaty mushrooms to add texture to pesto pasta to keep you full and satisfied.
+Similarly, this recipe uses meaty mushrooms to add texture to the pesto pasta to keep you full and satisfied.
 You can opt to buy fresh pesto ready-made or make your own pesto!

 close up of mushroom pesto pasta